 Figure 4.2.1.1 - PDCP layer, structure view

 Each RB (i.e. DRB, SLRB and SRB, except for SRB0 and SRB1bis) is associated with one PDCP entity.
-Each PDCP entity is associated with one or two (one for each direction) RLC entities depending on the RB characteristic (i.e. uni-directional or bi-directional) and RLC mode.
-For split bearers, each PDCP entity is associated with two AM RLC entities.
+Each PDCP entity is associated with one, two (one for each direction) or four (two for each direction) RLC entities depending on the RB characteristic (i.e. uni-directional or bi-directional) and RLC mode.
+For split bearers, each PDCP entity is associated with two AM RLC entities or four UM RLC entities.
 For LWA bearers, each PDCP entity is associated with an AM RLC entity and the LWAAP entity.
 The PDCP entities are located in the PDCP sublayer.

 The PDCP sublayer is configured by upper layers [3].